niyajmohammed/niyajmohammed.github.io/index.md

 # Welcome to my Website!

-I am fourth year PhD candidate in Economics at Shiv Nadar Institution of Eminence, India.
+I am a fourth year PhD candidate in Economics at Shiv Nadar Institution of Eminence, India.
 I hold a MA in Economics from Central University of Punjab.
 Previously, I worked as a Research Associate at Institute of Rural Management Anand, Gujarat.

 You can reach me at niyajmd957@gmail.com or  sm595@snu.edu.in